The Stranger (1946 film): Critical reception

 In his audio commentary for the 2013 Blu-ray release of The Stranger, Wood calls it "an undervalued film" due to the absence of the "stylistic swagger" of Citizen Kane and The Magnificent Ambersons.
 He regards Welles's third completed film as "deceptive and much more complex stylistically and thematically" than has so far been appreciated.

+Awards

+At the 19th Academy Awards, Victor Trivas received a nomination for the Academy Award for Best Story.
+The award went to Clemence Dane for Vacation from Marriage.